Lapin0t/grothendieck-cern/README.md

 Particularly noteworthy is the sensational development of Chinese acupuncture, which has made it possible to cure certain ailments in previously unexpected cases, or as an adjunct to certain medical techniques.
-We know the role currently played by Chinese acupuncture in anaesthesia.
+We know the role currently played by Chinese acupuncture in anesthesia.
 Acupuncture can also be used to cure all kinds of ailments, including commonplace ailments such as colds, but also, for example, very serious conditions such as pelvic organ prolapse in very advanced states.
 I recently had the translation of a Chinese